ganesh-moota-dev/terraform/README.md

 ### Contributing

 Contributions are welcome!
-If you would like to contribute, please open an issue or a pull request.
-For larger changes, please create an issue first to discuss the proposed change.
-Optionally add a CONTRIBUTING.md file with more details.
+If you would like to contribute by improving existing content or fix errors, please open a pull request

+Steps:
+Fork the repository
+Create a feature branch: git checkout -b feature/your-feature-name Commit your changes: git commit -m 'updated content for section 1' Push to the branch: git push origin feature/your-feature-name Submit a pull request

 Key points:

-* Be respectful and follow a collaborative approach.
-* Open issues for bugs or feature requests.
-* Provide clear commit messages and include tests/examples where applicable.
+* Provide clear commit messages where applicable.

 ### License